TylerBac0ng/skills-communicate-using-markdown1/index.md

-created h1,h3,h6 comments that say blahblah
+created h1,h3,h6 comments that say blahblah and added image of yaktocat